-- Deuterated monomers, polymers, and specialty molecules: Unique expertise in synthesis of deuterated monomers for neutron studies.
+- Deuterated monomers, polymers, and specialty molecules: Unique expertise in synthesis of deuterated monomers and building blocks for neutron studies.

 The synthetic capabilities are complemented by extensive analytical resources for rigorous characterization of materials produced by CNMS staff and our user community.
 Additional capabilities applicable to polymeric materials (scanning probes, electron microscopy, Raman spectroscopy, etc.) are available in other groups within the CNMS or as shared resources at ORNL.